underlay/underworld/PACKAGES.md

 ## Referent chasing

 It's important to be very clear on exactly what different URI formats refer to.
-Consider the following package (the specific fields of the package representation will be covered later):
+Consider the example package from the introduction:

 ```
 % cat package-a.jsonld | jsonld normalize | ipfs add --raw-leaves -Q | ipfs cid base32